Open an existing sbt project

 Create a test configuration and select the use sbt option from the available settings.

-You can run sbt tasks by selecting the one you need from the the sbt Tasks directory in the sbt projects tool window.
+You can run sbt tasks by selecting the one you need from the sbt Tasks directory in the sbt tool window.

 You can manually enter your task (code completion is supported) in the sbt shell and run it directly from there.

-- You can create a run configuration for a task.
-For example, you can create a custom task which is not part of the list of tasks located in the sbt projects tool window.
+You can create a run configuration for a task.
+For example, you can create a custom task which is not part of the list of tasks located in the sbt tool window.

 Specify the run configuration settings and click OK.
 If you need, you can add another configuration or a task to execute before running your configuration.
-Click the icon in the Before Launch section and from the list that opens select what you need to execute.
+Click in the Before Launch section and from the list that opens, select what you need to execute.

-When you work in the distraction-free mode (without toolbars and tool windows), you can run SBT tasks or commands from the Run Anything window.
-Press Ctrl twice to open it, type your command and press Enter.
+When you work in the distraction-free mode (without toolbars and tool windows), you can run sbt tasks or commands from the Run Anything window.
+Press Control twice to open it, type your command and press Enter.

 IntelliJ IDEA displays results in the sbt shell window.

-You can use sbt settings for the following notable actions:
+On the sbt settings page, configure the following notable actions:

-To delegate running builds to sbt, select Use sbt shell for build and import.
+To delegate running builds to sbt, next to Use sbt shell, select the for imports and for builds options.

-To debug your code via the sbt shell, select Enable debugging for sbt shell option that enables a debug button () in the sbt shell tool window.
-To start the debugging session, simply click this button.
-For more information on debugging, see debugging with sbt.
+To debug your code via the sbt shell, select Enable debugging for sbt shell option that enables the debug button in the sbt shell tool window.

 To change the .ivy cache location in your project or set other sbt properties, use the VM parameters field.

-To check the most common sbt issues and workarounds, see the sbt troubleshooting section.
+To check the most common sbt issues and workarounds, refer to the sbt troubleshooting section.